 lists all sets starting with 'N'.
-To see the contents of a specific set, type prnt se setName
+To see the contents of a specific set, type prnt se setName prnt st prnt st si

 In case the "stack" was activated the value and the coordinates of stored nodes are written to the stack.
 The content of the stack can be listed with: